Moving to Bahrain?

 Bahrain: Visa Information

-If you don’t have an employer in Bahrain, contact your country’s chamber of commerce in Bahrain.
-They may be able to either sponsor you or provide you with contact details of trustworthy individuals or companies in your field of employment who may be willing to act as your sponsor.
+If you don’t have a local employer, you can find a list of registered sponsors on the eVisa website or contact your country’s chamber of commerce in Bahrain.
+They may either be able to sponsor you, or provide you with contact details of trustworthy individuals or companies in your field of employment who may be willing to act as your sponsor.